Assistant Professor -

 1 Postdoctoral positions in epitaxy growth of 2D TMDs and heterostructures

 You will lead the development of new epitaxy mechanisms, wafer-scale transfer/integration, e-beam lithography, van der Waals 1R memristor, epiRAM, 3D synaptic arrays, heterointegration IoT/sensor arrays in tandem with in-depth characterizations.
-These activities will be supervised by the Tung group, and coordinated with collaborating researchers at UTokyo (Prof. Kosuke Nagashio) and TSMC.
+These activities will be supervised by the Tung group and coordinated with collaborating researchers at UTokyo (Prof. Kosuke Nagashio) and TSMC Corporate Research.

 What you will do: